 Matchbook does have a live API available for developers to build tools around.
 Although there have been a few 3rd party Matchbook trading software developed, most of the main programmes do not support Matchbook.

 Matchbook Traders Conference

-It would be rude not to include a few words on the traders conferences that Matchbook have put on over the years.
-Open to anyone who can pay for a ticket, Matchbook have put on a few events over the years to promote their platform and sports trading as a whole.
+It would be rude not to include a few words on the trader’s conferences that Matchbook have put on over the years.
+Open to anyone who can pay for a ticket, Matchbook have put on a few events over the years to promote its platform and sports trading as a whole.

 Some conferences have included talks from high-performance coaches, other full-time traders and even me! (click for YouTube video).

 On a similar theme of giving back to the trading community and promoting their brand.
 Matchbook has been publishing its Betting Podcast for some time now.

 Names such as Jesse May, Neil Channing and Mark O’Haire or just some of the folk they have featured in the podcast so far to talk about their betting/trading journey.

 Even if you never plan on trading the same sport or betting with a similar style, it’s always useful to know what other people are doing in the markets.

 It’s great to see an exchange that puts so much effort into community events, podcasts and other materials.
 Matchbook is doing its best to become an integral part of the sports trading world and whilst they aren’t a one-stop shop, they certainly have a great product.

 The lack of 3rd party applications for Matchbook is one of their biggest downfalls.
 Luckily the likes of Geeks Toy do have software available for trading on Matchbook, but many of the other big players have not yet released Matchbook trading software.